bioinformatics-ca/CAN_2021/Module2/Module2_lab_cancer.md

 * Navigate to chr9:130284240-130286902
 ![gc](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module2/images-cancer/03-gc-coverage.png)
 1. What do you notice about the coverage track and GC Percentage track?
-2. What does coloring alignments by “read strand” tell you?
+2. What does coloring alignments by *read strand* tell you?
 3. Do you think this is a deletion?
 Compare this region to the previous region.

 # Visualization Part 3: Inspecting small somatic variants in the tumor sample